We demonstrated that the Web had failed instead of served humanity, as it was supposed to have done, and failed in many places…

-I remember sitting in the chair, it was a weird mauve colored thing wrapped in this old type of fabric, it had proper armrests and a futuristic leany-back function which was uncommon at the time (pretty sure my dad stole it from the fiber optic cable company he worked at before he was made redundant).
+I remember sitting in the chair, it was a weird mauve-colored thing wrapped in this old type of fabric, it had proper armrests and a futuristic leaned-back function which was uncommon at the time (pretty sure my dad stole it from the fiber optic cable company he worked at before he was made redundant).
 It may as well have been a friggin time machine!

-Staring at the screen that was propped up on a yellow pages (sign on the times?) on the rear end of the desk, I turned it on, waiting for it to do its thing, then connecting the modem, listening to that well known sound, opening up Internet Explorer and then navigating to one of the early web search engines, I can’t quite remember if it was Ask Jeeves or Web Crawler but then pausing for a moment…
+Staring at the screen that was propped up on yellow pages (sign on the times?) on the rear end of the desk, I turned it on, waiting for it to do its thing, then connected the modem, listening to that well-known sound, opening up Internet Explorer and then navigating to one of the early web search engines, I can’t quite remember if it was Ask Jeeves or Web Crawler but then pausing for a moment…

 …what was I doing?
 What was I going to search for?
 Wow, this was something new.

 Searching, prior to this was done with the Encyclopedia Britannica or a library Microfilm reader.